-Gluten-Free Pancake Mix that is simple to make, a tried and true pancake recipe, and can be made right away, or stored for future use.
+Gluten-Free Pancake Mix that is simple to make, a tried and true gluten-free pancake recipe, and can be made right away, or stored for future use.
+These gluten-free pancakes are fluffy and scrumptious.

 I have a gluten-free pancake recipe in my cookbook that I’ve been making for years.
 About a year ago I started making the dry portion in bulk and storing it in a glass container so that my sweet husband and girls could easily make pancakes when I was traveling.
 Since then, we tend to keep this gluten-free pancake mix recipe close so that we always have pre-made mix on hand.